thermohub/thermofun/README.md

 ```
 from thermofun import *
 ```

+In the build folder a test file text.py can be found, this can be run by executing ```python test.py``` .
+If succesful in addition to on screen output, two files, results.csv and results_dbc.csv files containing calculation results will be created.

 If compilation was successful the /Resources folder will be copied to the build folder.
 In this folder the necessary test files, connection to the arangodb database preferences, and data schemas are present.
 To change database connection without using the GUI, make changes in the ```Resources/fun-dbclient-config.json``` file.